yanbofang2/drudge_tmp/README.md

 ```

 > **Note:** Native Windows builds are currently not working.
 Please use WSL
-> (Windows Subsystem for Linux) to install and run Drudge on Windows.
+> (Windows Subsystem for Linux) to install and run Drudge on Windows for now.

 ## Citation